 If we were heading to Southeast Asia, we would likely opt for public transport as it is super cheap and a reliable option for getting around.

-Camera Bag – This was the best buy we ever made for our camera equipment.
-If you follow us on instagram you’ll see that we love to take photos.
+This was the best buy we ever made for our camera equipment.
 We are not photographers by any means, but we have enjoyed getting into it.
-And this bag has been a god send!
+If it is unavailable through Amazon, grab it here directly.

 It fits our camera, extra lenses, tripod, DJI mini drone, go-pro, laptop and external hard-drive.
 It also fits our snacks, wallet and bit and pieces for a day exploring.
 We purchased the camera cube bundle to go with it, and it was best purchase we have made for our travel.

 Kids Deuter Fox 30 0r 40 Backpack